ulinja/hyprpy/docs/source/hyprpy.api-reference.components.rst

 ==============

 This is the component API reference.
-Here you will find the nitty-gritty details about Pyprland component objects.
+Here you will find the nitty-gritty details about Hyprpy component objects.

-For a more general overview on how to use components, take a look at the :mod:`~pyprland.components` guide.
+For a more general overview on how to use components, take a look at the :mod:`~hyprpy.components` guide.

 Instance
 --------

-.. automodule:: pyprland.components.instances
+.. automodule:: hyprpy.components.instances
    :members:
    :undoc-members:
    :show-inheritance: